The Consumer Rights Act sets out your rights when you're buying products, services and digital content.

 If the attempt at a repair or replacement is unsuccessful, you can then claim a refund or a price reduction if you wish to keep the product.

-You're entitled to a full or partial refund instead of a repair or replacement if any of the following are true:
+Beyond the first 30 days of ownership you're entitled to a full or partial refund instead of a repair or replacement if any of the following are true:

 If you don't want a refund and still want your product repaired or replaced, you have the right to request that the retailer makes further attempts at a repair or replacement.